 Cosmology is the study of the origin and fate of the Universe.
 At the end of the last millennium, it became clear that the expansion of the Universe was actually accelerating.
 This discovery, which was an immense surprise, was awarded the Nobel Prize for Physics.

 What is redshift?

 Prior to this, astronomers had thought that the expansion of the Universe should be slowing under the mutual gravitational attraction of galaxies.
-Instead, it seems that the Universe contains some additional component, named dark energy, which more than counteracts the mutual gravitational attraction and actually causes acceleration in the expansion.
-It could however indicate that our understanding of gravity, as described by Einstein’s General Theory of Relatively (GR), is incomplete.
+Instead, it seems that the Universe contains some additional component, which astronomers have termed “dark energy”

 There are two broad approaches that the SKA will pursue in studying cosmology: